-Established in 1818, this county seat village was originally named Maysville.
+Established in 1818, this Buckingham County seat village was originally named Maysville.
 A simple courthouse was built just west of the settlement, but within three years a new courthouse was needed.
 Charles Yancy, one of the Buckingham County commissioners, wrote Thomas Jefferson requesting a set of plans.
 Jefferson complied, and the courthouse, completed in 1822, was the state’s first temple-form, porticoed courthouse.
 Around it developed a complex of court structures, taverns, and dwellings.
-Several of the buildings, most conspicuously Trinity Presbyterian Church, have a Jeffersonian character.
+Several of the buildings, most conspicuously Maysville Presbyterian Church, have a Jeffersonian character.
 The courthouse burned in 1869 and was rebuilt in 1873 along similar lines.
 Gen. Robert E. Lee and his defeated Confederate army passed through the village following Appomattox.
 Lee refused accommodation in a local tavern and pitched his tent with his men for the last time just east of town.
 The Buckingham Court House Historic District preserves its 19th-century air with few modern intrusions.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.